 - In a medium-size saucepan, combine 1 cup of cream, milk, sugar, salt, and coffee grounds over medium heat.
 Heat until very hot, but do not let boil, stirring occasionally.

-- While mixture is heating, whisk egg yolks in a large mixing bowl until paler in colour.
+- While mixture is heating, whisk egg yolks in a large mixing bowl until paler in color.

 - Carefully and slowly pour the hot cream into the egg yolks, whisking constantly so the eggs do not scramble.
 Continue whisking until all the cream is blended.
 Pour mixture through a cheese cloth to remove coffee grounds (it is okay if some come through, but you want to get the bulk out.